 Any discussion of the ultra zoom Olympus SP-100 camera has to begin with its Dot Sight feature, which will help you keep the subject inside the frame when using the zoom’s maximum setting.
 This feature alone makes this model stand out from the crowd, as shown in this Olympus SP-100 review.
+You may also like the best vlogging cameras under 300.

 But the advanced features in the SP-100 (also sometimes called the SP-100EE) don’t stop with the Dot Sight.
 You’ll be able to use the Olympus SP-100 manual shooting modes to gain more control over your images, or you can shoot in fully automatic mode.
 You also have access to a viewfinder or a sharp LCD screen to frame photos.
 Still, the 50X optical zoom lens with the Dot Sight feature is the star of this camera.